nikolasibalic/Caroline/README.md

 demonstration and derivation, and smoothly even crosses from one way lecturing to interacting with the audience, allowing real-time note-taking, quizzes and even all-to-all collaboration.
-With Caroline, that smooths flow of ideas, we can now reimagine how lectures can look!
+With Caroline making flow of ideas smooth, we can now reimagine how lectures can look!
 Caroline is made specifically not just to impress the audience but to allow you to do everything you possibly can to reach "aha!" moment of understanding and inspiration, thanks to